leahneukirchen/nq/README.md

 them elsewhere.
 Creating `nq` wrappers setting `$NQDIR` to provide different queues for different purposes is encouraged.

-All these operations take worst-case linear time in the amount of lock files produced, so you should clean them regularly.
+All these operations take worst-case quadratic time in the amount of lock files produced, so you should clean them regularly.

 ## nq helpers